Conork23/InTime_WebApp/README.md

 ## Set Up

-In the config YML file, found /Users/Conor/Desktop/InTime_WebApp/config/app.yml replace the '[API KEY]' with a valid Google Directions API Key.
+In the config YML file, found at /Users/Conor/Desktop/InTime_WebApp/config/app.yml replace the '[API KEY]' with a valid Google Directions API Key.